ozgurhepsag/Multi-threaded-HTTP-Server/README.md

 # Multi-threaded HTTP Server

-In this assignment, you are expected to write a small web server in c that supports a subset of the HTTP 1.0 specifications.
+This is a small web server written in C that supports a subset of the HTTP 1.0 specifications.
 The server;

 • should be able to handle simultaneous requests